 - Find the best relevant literature.
 Combine different search terms.
 Google Scholar is the most convenient but depending on topic you may need different databases.
 If there is not enough good relevant literature, change your question or plan an empirical (masters?) study to address it.

-- Create a tabular argument (form) and discuss or present it in class.
+- Create a tabular argument (see argument_how.doc) and present it in class.
 If you are writing a BA-Arbeit or MA-Seminararbeit, include this filled-in table as an appendix and make sure the main text corresponds to the appendix.

 - Ask for feedback and learn how to independently revise your materials.
 Do so repeatedly as your argument develops.
 Be creative!

 - If necessary, challenge accepted dogma.
 Courage is part of critical thinking (more).

 - Watch out for logical fallacies in relevant arguments (your, mine, others').

 - Set a date for your talk.
 Present your research in a way that motivates your audience to discuss.
 Here's an example of what that might look like.
 Write down the suggestions, remarks and questions of your audience and refer to them later when writing the paper.

 - When writing the paper, base your text on the tabular argument, but avoid using the terms in the left column ("main topic", "main thesis", etc.) (doc).
 Your paper should read like a regular academic text.